tisztamo/Catwalk.jl/docs/src/howitworks.md

 is not feasible.

-The alternative is to configure the compiler with the call sites and `NoExplorer` manually.
-TODO: link to tuning, when documented.
+The alternative is to configure the compiler with the call sites and `NoExplorer` manually, as described in the tuning guide.